15 Class A CDL JobsThat Are Not Over The Road Driving

 Maybe you’re interested in earning your CDL license, but you don’t want to drive across the country for the rest of your life.
 That’s just fine!
 Earning your CDL is a great step towards better pay because of all the opportunities to earn money in trucking.
-And when you’re finished driving from state to state there are other CDL related jobs that might be a positive next step.

 While not all of these are driving jobs exactly, they are all related to the transportation industry somehow.
 You’ll see that your knowledge of trucking and the road can be applied to many different positions.
 Check out some of these CDL-related jobs if you’re considering getting your CDL!

 Supervisor – The transportation industry needs supervisors just like any other industry.
 Supervisors are leaders that oversee the system or process of the job.
 A transportation supervisor might create schedules and organize deliveries and runs.

 Recruiter – When there’s a job opening to be filled or an application to be reviewed, it’s usually the job of the recruiter.
 Trucking recruiters might visit trucking schools to talk with trainees or host booths at job fairs.

 Truck Driver Training Instructor – Somebody has to do it!
 Without our truck driver training instructors, truckers in training would have to learn by error –which wouldn’t be very safe.
 Instructors coach trainees and show them how to drive a truck safely.